 (B) The amount of the buyer's down payment, if any, specifying the amount paid in money and in goods traded in;

 (C) The difference between items (A) and (B) of this subsection;

-(D) The amount, if any, included for insurance, if a separate identified charge is made therefore, specifying the coverage and cost of each type of insurance at rates authorized by rate schedules then in effect and on file with the commissioner of banking, insurance, securities, and health care administration, the cost, if any, for service contracts as defined in section 4247 of Title 8, and the reasonable cost, if any, for a debt protection agreement as set forth in section 10405 of Title 8;
+(D) The amount, if any, included for insurance, if a separate identified charge is made therefor, specifying the coverage and cost of each type of insurance at rates authorized by rate schedules then in effect and on file with the Commissioner of Financial Regulation, the cost, if any, for service contracts as defined in 8 V.S.A. § 4247, and the reasonable cost, if any, for a debt protection agreement as set forth in 8 V.S.A. § 10405;

 (E) The amount of all official fees and a separate identified charge shall be shown therefor;

-(F) The principal balance, which is the sum of items (C) and (D) and (E);
+(F) The principal balance, which is the sum of items (C) and (D) and (E) of this subsection;

 (G) The amount of the estimated finance charge as limited by subsection (k) of this section;

-(H) The sum of items (F) and (G), which is the balance to be paid by the buyer to the seller, the number of installments thereof and the amount of each installment and the due date or period thereof and notice to the borrower as to the effect of early or late payments; and
+(H) The sum of items (F) and (G) of this subsection, which is the balance to be paid by the buyer to the seller, the number of installments thereof and the amount of each installment and the due date or period thereof, and notice to the borrower as to the effect of early or late payments; and

 (I) The total time price, which is the sum of subdivisions (A), (D), (E), and (G) of this subdivision (1).